Walong landscape Walong War Memorial

 Agriculture

-The renovated War Memorial (2024), the Dong Sunrise Festival (2025), the Tawang–Walong motorcycle expedition, and state government endorsement of war tourism signal a deliberate push.
-Homestays at Walong, Dong, and Kibitho are the first private tourism infrastructure.
-The question is whether visitor spending reaches Meyor households or concentrates in outside operator hands.
+The renovated War Memorial (2024), the Dong Sunrise Festival (2025), the Anini–Walong motorcycle expedition and state government endorsement of tourism signals a deliberate push.
+Homestays at Walong, Dong and Kibithu are the first private tourism infrastructure.

 Nov 2024

-The Walong War Memorial was renovated and re-inaugurated on 14 November 2024 under the leadership of Governor Lt Gen KT Parnaik (Retd.), alongside the inauguration of Shaurya Sthal at Lama Spur.
-The renovation ensures the memorial remains a fitting tribute and a draw for war-history visitors.
+The Walong War Memorial was renovated and re-inaugurated on 14 November 2024 under the then Governor, Lt Gen KT Parnaik, PVSM, UVSM, YSM (Retd), alongside the inauguration of Shaurya Sthal at Lama Spur.
+The renovation ensures the memorial remains a fitting tribute and a draw for war-history travellers.

 Dec 2025

-The first annual Dong Sunrise Festival ran from 29 December 2025 to 2 January 2026, combining adventure activities, cultural tourism, Meyor ethnic cuisine, and eco-tourism.
-It is designed to create a recurring economic event for the Walong–Dong corridor.
+The first annual Dong Sunrise Festival ran from 29 December 2025 to 2 January 2026, combining adventure activities, cultural tourism, Meyor ethnic cuisine and eco-tourism.
+It is designed to create a recurring event for the Walong–Dong corridor.

-A 21-rider Tawang-to-Walong motorcycle expedition, flagged off by Governor KT Parnaik, collected battlefield soil for enshrinement at the War Memorial.
-The event signals growing national interest in Walong as a war-tourism destination.
+A 21-rider Tawang-to-Walong motorcycle expedition, flagged off by the then Governor, Lt Gen KT Parnaik, PVSM, UVSM, YSM (Retd), collected battlefield soil for enshrinement at the War Memorial.
+The event signalled growing national interest in Walong as a tourism destination.

 Strategy